-Vanessa Ganguin, partner of Immigration solicitors Ganguin Samartin, told The London Economic: “It is great to see more sound analysis from the Migration Advisory Committee and I hope the Government takes note when formulating post-Brexit immigration policies.
+Vanessa Ganguin, founding partner of Immigration solicitors Vanessa Ganguin Immigration Law, told The London Economic: “It is great to see more sound analysis from the Migration Advisory Committee and I hope the Government takes note when formulating post-Brexit immigration policies.
 Clarity for EEA-people living in the UK can’t come soon enough.
 As the interim report points out, employers in the UK also need clarity urgently if they are to plan ahead.

 “The main points that I really hope get reported and start to drive the debate and policy making on Brexit are that EEA employees are not taking jobs away from Brits, they are in fact driving our economy in jobs many British people do not want to do, or adding to the intellectual wealth of our nation.